Epic types

 Follow

 Bulk update In a single bulk-update operation, you can only update epics that are either shared or isolated.
-You cannot bulk update epics of different types in a single operation.
+You cannot bulk update epics of different types in the same operation.

 Sequential ranking Shared epics can only be ranked separately from isolated epics.